-Whether the operation by you of state licensed postsecondary career training programs for a fee would adversely affect your tax exempt status under § 501(c)(3) or your status as an operating foundation under § 4942(j)(3).
+Whether the operation by P of state licensed postsecondary career training programs for a fee would adversely affect P's tax exempt status under § 501(c)(3) or its status as an operating foundation under § 4942(j)(3).

-Whether the fees received by you from the operation of the state licensed postsecondary career training programs would be considered gross income derived from an unrelated trade or business for purposes of § 512(a)(1).
+Whether the fees received by P from the operation of the state licensed postsecondary career training programs would be considered gross income derived from an unrelated trade or business for purposes of § 512(a)(1).

-Your exempt purposes, as described in your Articles of Organization, include "the provision of educational, vocational, social, psychological, and financial assistance to homeless individuals and families."
-From your beginning, you have provided education and practical job-skills training to disadvantaged persons and those who have suffered displacement from economic upheavals so that they may be better equipped to obtain employment and to lead productive and satisfying lives.
-You now wish to provide training in software programs widely used by the business community to help displaced persons whose existing skills do not correspond to the current needs of the marketplace.
+The exempt purposes of P, as described in its Articles of Organization, include "the provision of educational, vocational, social, psychological, and financial assistance to homeless individuals and families."
+From its beginning, P has provided education and practical job-skills training to disadvantaged persons and those who have suffered displacement from economic upheavals so that they may be better equipped to obtain employment and to lead productive and satisfying lives.
+P now wishes to provide training in software programs widely used by the business community to help displaced persons whose existing skills do not correspond to the current needs of the marketplace.

-Providing such training is educational within the meaning of § 1.501(c)(3)-1(d)(3)(a), and contributes importantly to the accomplishment of your exempt purposes of providing educational and vocational assistance to homeless and displaced persons.
-Thus, such activities amount to a trade or business that is substantially related to the accomplishment of your exempt purposes within the meaning of § 1.513-1(d)(2), and are, therefore, not unrelated trade or business within the meaning of § 513(a).
-Insofar as the term "functionally related business" under § 4942(j)(4)(A) includes a trade or business which is not an unrelated trade or business, as defined in § 513, the providing of such state-licensed postsecondary career training programs by you would constitute a "functionally related business," and deductible expenses related thereto in excess of the income from such business would constitute qualifying distributions made directly for the active conduct of activities constituting your exempt function for purposes of qualifying as a private operating foundation under § 4942(j)(3), as provided in $\S 53.4942(a)-2(d)(4)$ and $\S 53.4942(b)-1(b)(1)$.
-The operation of state licensed postsecondary career training programs for a fee will not adversely affect your status as an organization described in § 501(c)(3) or your status as a private operating foundation under § 4942(j)(3).
+Providing such training is educational within the meaning of 1.501(c)(3)-1(d)(3)(a), and contributes importantly to the accomplishment of P's exempt purposes of providing educational and vocational assistance to homeless and displaced persons.
+Thus, such activities amount to a trade or business that is substantially related to the accomplishment of P's exempt purposes within the meaning of § 1.513-1(d)(2), and are, therefore, not unrelated trade or business within the meaning of § 513(a).
+Insofar as the term "functionally related business" under § 4942(j)(4)(A) includes a trade or business which is not an unrelated trade or business, as defined in § 513, the providing of such state-licensed postsecondary career training programs by P would constitute a "functionally related business," and deductible expenses related thereto in excess of the income from such business would constitute qualifying distributions made directly for the active conduct of activities constituting P's exempt function for purposes of qualifying as a private operating foundation under § 4942(j)(3), as provided in § 53.4942(a)-2(d)(4) and § 53.4942(b)-1(b)(1).
+The operation of state licensed postsecondary career training programs for a fee will not adversely affect P's status as an organization described in § 501(c)(3) or its status as a private operating foundation under § 4942(j)(3).
 Furthermore, since the income derived from such activities would constitute income from a related trade or business, such income would not constitute gross income derived from an unrelated trade or business for purposes of § 512(a)(1).

-Whether, following the Transfer, if your qualifying distributions (within the meaning of § 4942(g)(1) or (2)) made directly for the active conduct of the activities constituting your exempt purpose or function were to exceed both your net investment income and your minimum investment return, you will continue to qualify as a private operating foundation within the meaning of § 4942(j)(3).
+Whether, following the Transfer, if P's qualifying distributions (within the meaning of § 4942(g)(1) or (2)) made directly for the active conduct of the activities constituting its exempt purpose or function were to exceed both its net investment income and its minimum investment return, P will continue to qualify as a private operating foundation within the meaning of § 4942(j)(3).